Tom-WCL/Dataset-of-oxidation-properties-of-refractory-alloys/README.md

 * Explore correlations between alloy composition, oxidation conditions, and oxidation resistance.
 * Support data-driven screening and design of refractory alloys for high-temperature applications.

+##Requirements

+The accompanying analysis notebook was developed using Python 3.8.
+The main Python packages required for data loading, preprocessing, visualization, and dimensionality reduction are listed below:

+python >= 3.8
+pandas >= 1.4.2
+numpy >= 1.22.3
+matplotlib >= 3.5.2
+seaborn >= 0.13.2
+scikit-learn >= 1.2.2
+umap-learn >= 0.5.4

+These packages are used for the following purposes:

+pandas and numpy: data loading, manipulation, and numerical operations. matplotlib and seaborn: data visualization.
+scikit-learn: data preprocessing, including feature standardization.
+umap-learn: dimensionality reduction and visualization of the compositional/experimental data space.

 ## Citation

 If you use this dataset in your research, please cite the original publication: